Menu

 Sam Walton

-Sam Walton was known as American businessman and entrepreneur.
-He is most famous for founding the retail store giants, Walmart and Sam's Club.
+Sam Walton was a renowned American businessman and entrepreneur best known for founding the retail giants Walmart and Sam’s Club.

 Related Biography: Brendan Gleeson

-Walton graduated from the University of Missouri in 1940, leaving with a bachelor’s degree in economics.
-After college, he entered a J.C.
-Penney Company management training program in Des Moines, Iowa.
-The training helped him open his own Ben Franklin variety store in Newport, Arkansas in 1945.
+Walton graduated from the University of Missouri in 1940 with a bachelor's degree in economics.
+Shortly after, he joined the management training program at J.C.
+Penney in Des Moines, Iowa.
+This early exposure to retail operations laid the foundation for his future ventures.

 Quick Facts